Davey Drive, Hollingdean, Brighton BN17BF

 At St Joseph's, we aim to nurture children's enjoyment and appreciation of the visual arts by exposing them to a vast range of creative techniques.
 For example, children are given opportunities to express themselves through printmaking, drawing, collage, 3D modelling, textiles and painting, to name but a few.
 Alongside this, children study a broad range of artists, photographers, architects and craftspeople to inspire and influence their own artistic talents.

 The curriculum is further enhanced by educational visits and projects within the local community.
 We aim to demonstrate how artistic skill plays a part in almost every aspect of life.
-Every item ever made likely started as a drawing and through participating in events such as the 'Brighton Children's Parade', children are able to see first hand how art and creative thought (as well as collaboration) can lead to impressive outcomes.
+It is probable that almost every item ever made, started off as an idea and progressed to a drawing and through participating in events such as the 'Brighton Children's Parade', children are able to see first hand how art and creative thought (as well as collaboration) can lead to impressive outcomes.

 Emphasis across the curriculum, but particularly within art, is on children being able to express themselves, experiment and explore their ideas.
 Our art lessons offer a fantastic opportunity to reinforce the idea that mistakes are an essential part of learning and being creative.